sunny-github-acc/wcc-react-task/README.md

-# We Can Code Academy task
+# We Can Code Academy Task

 This app enables users to enter desired movie title into the search input box.
 It then displays a list of movies fetched from the database.